apache/spark/docs/web-ui.md

 ### Jobs detail

-This page displays the details of a specific job identified by its job id.
-The information we could find is:
+This page displays the details of a specific job identified by its job ID.
 * Job Status: (running, succeeded, failed)
 * Number of stages per status (active, pending, completed, skipped, failed)
 * Associated SQL Query: Link to the sql tab for this job